 Change the 2nd paragraph as follows:

-When used with a 128-bit key, CCMP processing expands the original MPDU size by 16 octets, 8 octets for the CCMP Header field and 8 octets for the MIC field.
-When used with a 256-bit key, CCMP processing expands the original MPDU size by 24 octets, 8 octets for the CCMP Header field and 16 octets for the MIC field.
+CCMP-128 processing expands the original MPDU size by 16 octets, 8 octets for the CCMP Header field and 8 octets for the MIC field.
+CCMP-256 processing expands the original MPDU size by 24 octets, 8 octets for the CCMP Header field and 16 octets for the MIC field.
 The CCMP Header field is constructed from the PN, ExtIV, and Key ID subfields.
 PN is a 48-bit PN represented as an array of 6 octets.
 PN5 is the most significant octet of the PN, and PN0 is the least significant.
 Note that CCMP does not use the WEP ICV.

 11.4.3.3 CCMP cryptographic encapsulation